 Upon her return to the United States, she began exhibiting nationally.
 Greatly inspired by Israel's desert landscape, Stern embarked on an exploration of ceramic surface that continues today.
 Although her work is contemporary in design, the surface has an ancient, rock-like quality with a visual reference to archaeology.

-Stern's focus expanded to include mixed media painting and sculpture.
+Stern's focus expanded to include mixed media painting, sculpture and collage.
 She typically works with a variety of materials that encourage experimentation.
 Wire, wood, metal, fabric and transparency film have all been part of her two and three dimensional work.
 In her painting, as well as in her sculpture, her emphasis is on texture and surface.
 Each new piece builds upon the preceding work; earlier ideas reappear as fresh designs, emerge in untried materials, and acquire a new identity.